Your browser version is no longer supported, so you may experience issues while using this site.

 You can receive your CTP policy documents via email and we may send you reminders via sms.
 You can consent to receiving your CTP policy documents electronically when setting up your CTP insurance online or when you contact to set up or renew your CTP policy.
 All you need to provide is a regularly used email address and mobile phone number.
 If you consent to receiving your CTP policy documents electronically you will not receive policy documents and communications via post.

-Can I renew my CTP term to 6 months?
+Can I renew my NSW CTP Insurance term to 6 months?

 If it’s been more than 21 days since your registration was due, you can only choose the 12 month period, unless there are ‘extenuating circumstances’ for us to accept the late payment.